Trontor/ALDS/avl-tree-rotation.md

 Onto the next one (zzz)

+<div style="page-break-after: always;"></div>

 ### Right-Left Rotation

-Mirror of the above one.
+Mirror of the p

+revious Left-Right rotation.
 Let's speed through this.

 ​         **c** = 14 (**-2**)
       /